NoteDance/Note-documentation/README.md

   - `recompute_scale_factor`: Whether to recompute scale factor.
 Default is `False`.
   - `mode`: Interpolation mode (`"nearest"`, `"bilinear"`, `"bicubic"`).
 Default is `"nearest"`.
   - `align_corners`: If `True`, aligns corners of input and output.
 Default is `False`.
+  - `antialias`: Whether to use an anti-aliasing filter when downsampling an image.

 - **Returns:** Interpolated tensor.